-Before you delve deeper into your search for the right testing kit, you should familiarize yourself with different types of DNA tests.
+Before you delve deeper into your search for the right DNA testing kit, you should familiarize yourself with the different types of DNA tests.
 These tests differ in their ability to trace back your ancestry, and one of them can only be used on male DNA samples.
-There are three different test types:
+There are three different test types.

-Autosomal DNA: This is the most common type of DNA test that you’ll encounter.
+Autosomal DNA test: This is the most common type of DNA test you’ll encounter.
 These tests measure your autosomal chromosomes, which make up the lion’s share of your DNA.
 The best DNA ancestry test kit usually involves autosomal DNA testing because it can analyze DNA from both maternal and paternal lines.
 However, due to the random DNA inheritance patterns, precise conclusions can only be drawn for close relatives.
-Autosomal DNA tests are considered precise up to your third cousins but can theoretically be used to find your 10th cousin.
+Autosomal ancestry DNA kits are considered precise up to your third cousins, but can theoretically be used to find your 10th cousin.

-Y-DNA: These tests can only be used by males.
-Y-DNA tests are used to identify male relatives.
-Via the surname project, men can use Y-DNA tests to find their ancestors.
-These tests are optimal for the best DNA paternity test kit, as they are more objective than autosomal ones since Y-chromosomes are transmitted between father and son practically unchanged.
+Y-DNA test: Y-DNA tests are used to identify male relatives, and they can only be performed on males.
+These tests are optimal for the best DNA paternity test kit, as they are more objective than autosomal ones, since Y-chromosomes are transmitted from father to son practically unchanged.

-mtDNA: This test examines the transmission of mitochondrial DNA, which is transmitted between mother and child.
-As such, it can be used by both men and women in order to trace your maternal ancestry.
+mtDNA test: This test examines the transmission of mitochondrial DNA, which is transmitted from mother to child.
+As such, it can be used by both men and women in order to trace their maternal ancestry.

-The best DNA tests can be used for a variety of purposes.
-As such, finding out what is the best DNA test kit largely depends on what you want to use it for.
+The best DNA tests can be used for a variety of purposes, so determining which one is the best for you largely depends on what you want to use it for.
 The most common use for home DNA testing kits is to find out more about your ancestry and relatives.
-These tests can help you fill out your family tree (in a different way to that offered by online people search platforms), connect with relatives that have also taken the test, and find out more about your ancestors.
+These tests can help you fill out your family tree (in a different way to that offered by online people search platforms), connect with relatives who have also taken the test, and find out more about your ancestors.

 Meanwhile, DNA testing for ethnicity is slightly more problematic because of how data gathered from DNA tests is interpreted.
 People often confuse ancestry with race.
-For example, you take the best DNA test kit for ancestry, and it comes back with a 7% chance that you have genetic ancestry on the Asian continent.
+For example, you might take the best DNA test for ancestry and see that there’s a 7% chance that you have genetic ancestry on the Asian continent.
 This doesn’t mean that you’re 7% Asian, but people tend to interpret it that way.
 Furthermore, this doesn’t mean that one portion of your DNA is from some part of Asia.
-DNA doesn’t work like a pie chart, where you can see all of the different ethnicities you’re made of.
+DNA doesn’t work like a pie chart where you can see all of the different ethnicities you’re made of.
 Instead, statistics such as the one above are percentage estimates of where you hail from.
 This has nothing to do with race.
-In modern science, race doesn’t represent a biological concept and is largely interpreted as a social construct.
+Race doesn’t represent a biological concept in modern science and is largely interpreted as a social construct.

 The best DNA test kit for health, on the other hand, is mainly used to determine an individual’s genetic predispositions to certain illnesses.
 Again, as with DNA testing for ethnicity, take the results with a pinch of salt.
 A predisposition doesn’t mean you’ll certainly develop a particular health condition.
-As test kit manufacturers will tell you themselves, these health-oriented tests should be used as guides or auxiliary methods and shouldn’t replace the help from health professionals if you have genuine medical concerns.
+As test kit manufacturers will tell you themselves, these health-oriented tests should be used exclusively as guides or auxiliary methods and shouldn’t replace help from health professionals if you have genuine medical concerns.

 One commonly used method to guarantee user privacy is anonymous sample registration.
-By using unidentifiable codes to register your samples, no DNA information can be connected to a specific person.
-Hence, when using the best DNA kit, you won’t have to worry about someone being able to get access to your personal information.
+By using unidentifiable codes to register your samples, the provider ensures no DNA information can be connected to a specific person.
+This means you won’t have to worry about someone being able to gain access to your personal information.
 It simply doesn’t work like fingerprint or facial recognition.

 Of course, pricing plays a huge role in our evaluation.
 When we look at DNA test kit prices, we examine what exactly you’re getting for your money, including the accuracy of the results, the kind of information you’re getting, how detailed the reports are, and whether shipping costs are included.
 Many of the best ancestry DNA test kit options come with a one-time fee.
 However, companies like AncestryDNA have a subscription fee for their family tree features.

-It’s hard to make a DNA test comparison since most labs are now equally advanced.
-However, AncestryDNA and 23andMe are considered to be the most reliable.
+It’s hard to make a DNA test comparison, since most labs are now equally advanced.
+However, AncestryDNA and 23andMe are generally considered to be the most reliable.